 What has been the response so far?

-They seem to really indentify with the unique value that the ElliptiGO delivers – namely, a running-like experience that eliminates the damage running can cause.
-Running is such a fantastic activity for mental and physical well-being, when it’s taken away because of injuries it can leave a pretty big hole in your life.
+They seem to really identify with the unique value that the ElliptiGO delivers.
+It’s a running-like experience that eliminates the damage running can cause.
+Running is such a fantastic activity for mental and physical well-being.
+When it’s taken away because of injuries it can leave a pretty big hole in your life.
 We think that’s a fairly universal experience for former runners, which is why we think they are embracing the ElliptiGO – it’s enabling them to enjoy running again.

 What is your goal for ElliptiGO?

 We want to build elliptical biking into a sport so that injured and former runners can go out and compete again like they did when they ran.
-We think that one of the biggest losses to an injured runner is the inability to enjoy the camaraderie and personal satisfaction that comes with accomplishing endurance-related goals like a marathon.
+An injured runner loses the camaraderie and personal satisfaction associated with accomplishing endurance-related goals.
 We want to restore those opportunities for our customers.

 Why should people give the ElliptiGO a try, and where in Southern California can they find one to test out?

 You should try it if you value a low-impact, high-performance exercise experience and you enjoy the outdoors.
 Plus, it’s a lot of fun and surprisingly easy to ride.
 We do test rides frequently in San Diego and also have monthly test rides in Los Angeles and San Francisco Bay Area.